 IPS solutions are not designed to have an understanding of the underlying application, which means it is not designed to look for anything that is classified as an attack against the web application; the attack must trigger specific parameters to trigger a response.
-The WAF, on the other hand, is designed to detect and prevent different attack styles against a web application, but they do not just purely review all the traffic that occurs like an IPS.
+WAF, on the other hand, is designed to detect and prevent different attack styles against a web application, but, unlike IPS, they do not just purely review all the traffic that occurs.

 Any organization that already has an IPS should consider implementing a WAF to complement the security solution.

 Web application firewalls provide an intelligent response (based on web security settings) to potential threats that can impact your network.
 WAFs are designed to help protect your network from potential threats that have yet to be identified, which means that implementing this solution can save your organization from zero-day threats, security vulnerabilities, SQL injections, cross-site scripting attacks, and other types of threats.

 Well-developed WAFs also engage in mitigation actions when bot attacks or excessive traffic events occur.
 WAF will keep "clean" application traffic while simultaneously defending all the malicious data flows.

 Maximize innovation with PT AF